General Information |

 meet quarterly to review and comment on project methodology.
 2. Calculate

-biking, and walking will be calculated using the most recent travel time,
+will be calculated using the most recent travel time, network, and land use

-network, and land use data.
-3. Prepare and Publish Access Across America
+data.
+3. Prepare and Publish Access Across America Reports - The annual

-Reports - The annual reports, one for each mode, will summarize the most recent
+reports, one for each mode, will summarize the most recent access dataset and

-accessibility dataset and comment on trends over the duration of the project.
+comment on trends over the duration of the project.
+4. Ongoing Development of

-4. Ongoing Development of Tools and Metrics - The project team will track
+Tools and Metrics - The project team will track advancements in the field of

-opportunities to enhance or expand the project to take advantage of new
+access evaluation and identify opportunities to enhance or expand the project

 Subjects: Highway and Facility Design Planning and Administration Public Transit